Hi!

 Get in touch if you want to talk about NLP, facilitated dialogue, AI in social research, or unique methods of understanding the media ecosystem.

-I’m excited to share three pieces of accepted work at CHI 2025!
+I shared three pieces of accepted work at CHI 2025:

 Some older updates: